scipy/scipy.org/www/scipylib/building/windows.rst

 terminal but refuses to be closed and hang.
 If this happens you can kill it via Task Manager and continue with the instructions.
 Make sure to install the correct architecture for the SciPy that you want to build (eg. 32 or 64 bit).
-Now, you have three options for opening a terminal which are MSYS2, MINGW (32bit,64bit).
+Now, you have three options for opening a terminal which are MSYS2, MINGW (32 or 64 bit).
 After updating all the packages, now we are ready to install some more package bundles that we will need.
 Open a MSYS2 terminal and type the following depending on the architecture of your choice: